alimuhammadtopl/BifrostExplorer/README.md

 ### 13. Get the transactions currently in the mempool

-**Note: This endpoint is rate limited since it directly queries the node for mempool information**
+**--Note: This endpoint is rate limited since it directly queries the node for mempool information--**

 **URL Route** : `/node`